ossf/tac/process/sig-lifecycle.md

 # Special Interest Group (SIG) Life Cycle

-Special Interest Groups are under the direct governance of their reporting Working Group (WG) and are bound to achieving a very specific goal.
-These groups may be terminated upon completion of their designating tasking, continued for larger and ongoing efforts, or otherwise subject to the governance, structure, and termination policies of the WG they are under.
-The creation of a SIG must dictate the focus, intent, goals, and deliverables as appropriate.
+Special Interest Groups are bound to achieving a very specific goal.
+These groups may be terminated upon completion of their designating tasking or continued for larger and ongoing efforts.
+The creation of a SIG must dictate the focus, intent, goals, and deliverable(s) as appropriate.
+SIGs may report to a WG or directly to the TAC as their governing body.

 It is expected that the primary output of a SIG is not software.
 If the primary output is software, the work should be organized as a [project](./project-lifecycle.md).

-SIG process should be minimal with as much as possible delegated to the WG.
-However we do need minimal process to at least ensure we have an accurate list of all the active SIGs in the OpenSSF.
-This document uses "must" to describe what items are required and "should" to suggest items that should be strongly considered (but not required).
+SIG process should be minimal, however we do need some process to at least ensure we have an accurate list of all the active SIGs in the OpenSSF.
+This document uses "must" to describe what items are required, "should" to suggest items that should be strongly considered (but not required), and "may" for suggested guidance.

 ## To become `Tentative`: